 Pachl however added that “intra-EU calls and messages are still a thorn for consumers in the EU telecoms market” as “calling somebody in another country is often prohibitively expensive”.

-European Parliament rapporteur Angelika Winzig recently called on EU telecoms operators to allow free roaming for Ukraine, following Russia’s invasion of the country.
-Several European mobile operators are now offering free calls and no roaming charges to Ukraine.
+European Parliament rapporteur Angelika Winzig recently called on EU telecoms operators to allow free roaming for Ukraine, a call several companies have taken on board.

 The new EU regulation does not apply to the United Kindgom.
-As a result of the country withdrawal from the bloc, four major UK mobile phone operators have reintroduced roaming charges for customers travelling to the EU and some EU operators did the same for people travelling to the UK.
+As a result of the withdrawal from the European Union, UK mobile phone operators have reintroduced roaming charges for customers travelling to the EU and some EU operators did the same for people travelling to the UK.

 Claudia Delpero © all rights reserved